Best Stalker Movies on Mother of Movies

 Greta (2018)

-Firstly, this is a film that mixes up the rules compared with classic stalker obsession movies, Greta is a lady who’s more mature.
+Firstly, this is a film that mixes up the rules compared with classic obsession movies, “Greta” is a more mature lady.
 Played by the amazing Isabelle Huppert, Greta will get the connection she needs by any means necessary.
 After finding a handbag on a train, Frances does the right thing and returns it to its rightful owner.
 Greta couldn’t be more grateful and over the next few weeks, both Greta and Frances form a solid friendship.

 The best thing about this film is the performance from Huppert, it’s one you really shouldn’t pass up.
 How can a lonely old widower ever be scary?